mundanepainn/capstone-2023-project/README.md

 # Wedo - project documentation

 - The following file acts as the documentation for the entire project.
+(Could not turn project public so I created a new template repository and gave credits above)

 ## Project management